After you are Registered

 - Ensure that all your Claims Handlers are suitably trained in the use of the Portal and have an understanding of the MoJ Pre-action Protocols using the Portal training site which mirrors the functionality of the live site.

-- It is strongly recommend that a second Administrator is created so that your firm's account can still be administered in your absence.
+- Create a second Administrator, so your firm's account is administered in your absence.

 - Please be aware that accessing the Administrator section of the Portal does not automatically give you access to the Claims Portal.
 As an Administrator, it is your responsibility to create users with Claim Handler profiles, so that they can manage the claims in the Portal.
 You can also use the multi-role functionality, where you can combine the Claims Handler profiles with the Administrator role.